MohdRehan2/Trader-Performance-vs-Market-Sentiment/README.md

 ## Conclusion
 Market sentiment (Fear vs Greed) has a significant impact on trader performance, trading frequency, position sizes, and long/short behavior.
 Traders can improve performance by adjusting their strategies based on market sentiment.

+## Dataset
+The historical trading dataset is large and cannot be uploaded to GitHub due to file size limits.

+You can place the dataset file in the project folder before running the notebook:
+- historical_data.csv
+- fear_greed_index.csv